Padrón 1964 vs. 1926: What’s the Difference?

 Price

-Padrón 1964 Anniversary and 1926 Series cigars differ in price too.
-The 1964 edition ranges from around $12 to $36 per cigar, while the 1926 Series goes for around $14 to $24.
+Padrón 1964 Anniversary and 1926 Series cigars differ in price.
+The 1964 edition ranges from $12 to $36 per cigar, while the 1926 Series ranges from $14 to $24 per cigar.
 The 1926 Series is more expensive than the 1964 Anniversary when comparing each blend in a comparable size.
-The 1964 Anniversary reaches a higher overall price range because only that blend is made in an extra-long 8.25-by-50 format called the ‘A’ which sells for over $35.
+The 1964 Anniversary reaches a higher overall price range simply because that blend is made in an extra-long 8.25-by-50 format, called the ‘A,’ which sells for over $35.
+Don’t be surprised to find Padrón cigars marked up beyond MSRP in retail shops that don’t have continuous access to them.
+There are also a wide variety of affordable Padrón alternatives to consider today.

 Cigar Sizes

-Padrón 1964 Anniversary and Padrón 1926 Series are handcrafted in box-pressed sizes, excluding a few exceptions like the Padrón 1926 Series No. 90, which is rolled in a round 5.5-by-52 size.
-Each line is handmade by the most talented rollers at the Padrón factory in Estelí, Nicaragua, and each line is crafted in entirely unique formats.
-Similar but not exact sizes can be enjoyed in both blends.
+Padrón 1964 Anniversary and Padrón 1926 Series are handcrafted in box-pressed sizes, apart from a few exceptions, such as the Padrón 1926 Series No. 90, which is rolled in a round 5.5-by-52 size.
+Each line is handmade by the most talented rollers at the Padrón factory in Estelí, Nicaragua.
+You can enjoy similar sizes in both blends.

 Padrón 1964 Anniversary

 When Padrón 1964 Anniversary debuted in 1994, the cigar was released to commemorate the company’s 30th anniversary.
-Cigar Aficionado was still a relatively new publication, but it didn’t take long for the critics to become infatuated with the rare and stronger Nicaraguan smokes the Padrón family was making.
+Cigar Aficionado was a relatively new publication, but it didn’t take long for the critics to grow fond of the rare and stronger Nicaraguan smokes the Padrón family was making.
 Brand founder José Orlando Padrón sacrificed much after fleeing the oppressive Castro regime in Cuba, starting over in Miami, and eventually creating the first Padrón cigars in 1964 for a mostly local audience of fellow Cuban expatriates.
 Padrón 1964 Anniversary was a culmination of the family’s persistence, passion, and dedication to making the best cigars in the world.
-The 1964 Anniversary also ushered in a new era of box-pressed cigars – pressing cigars into squared-off shapes with sharp corners after they’ve been rolled.
-Dozens of other cigar-makers have followed suit, but Padrón 1964 Anniversary is the cigar that made box-pressing popular.
+The 1964 Anniversary also ushered in a new era of box-pressed cigars.
+Consumers immediately recognized Padrón cigars thanks to their squared-off shapes and sharp corners.
+Dozens of other cigarmakers have followed suit, but Padrón 1964 Anniversary is the cigar that made box-pressing popular.

 Padrón 1926 Series